intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 # Run with Spark Submit Script
 When the dirver node on the Yarn Cluster is not able to install conda environment, it's recommended for us to use `spark-submit` script to run our program instead of `bigdl-submit`.
 Before running with `spark-submit`, we need:
-1. Install all the dependency files that BigDL required and pack the conda environment to an archive on the node which can install conda;
+* Install all the dependency files that BigDL required (refer to prepare environment part) on the node which could install conda;
-2. Send the packed conda archive to the driver node;
+* Pack the conda environment to an archive on the node with conda then send it to the driver node;
-3. Download and unzip the BigDL assembly package from BigDL Release Page;
+* Download and unzip a BigDL assembly package from BigDL Release Page;
-4. Setup configuration and jars files included in downloading BigDL package.
+* Setup configuration and jars files included in downloading BigDL package.

 ```bash
 export BIGDL_CONF=${BIGDL_HOME}/conf/spark-bigdl.conf # setup configuration